bryanfagan/php-resque-scheduler/README.md

 * `APP_INCLUDE` - Include this file when starting (to launch your app)
 * `PIDFILE` - Write the PID of the worker out to this file

 The resque-scheduler worker requires resque to function.
-The demo resque-scheduler.php worker allows you to supply a `RESQUE_PHP` environment variable with the path to Resque.php.
-If not supplied and resque is not already loaded, resque-scheduler will attempt to load it from your include path (`require_once 'Resque/Resque.php';'`)

-It's easy to start the resque-scheduler worker using resque-scheduler.php:
-    $ RESQUE_PHP=../resque/lib/Resque/Resque.php php resque-scheduler.php

 ## Event/Hook System